Kanazawa Geisha Districts Compared: Higashi Chaya, Nishi Chaya & Kazuemachi

 What to See in Nishi Chaya

 Although the district is small, that compactness is part of its appeal.
 You can walk the main street in a short time and focus on the details: wooden facades, lanterns, and the quieter rhythm of the neighborhood.
-The Nishi Chaya Shiryokan is also worth visiting if you want historical background without committing much time.
+The Nishi Chaya Shiryokan, also called the Nishi Chaya Museum, is worth a quick visit if you want historical background without committing much time.

 Who Should Choose Nishi Chaya?